catseye/The-Dossier/article/Blurry Memories of DOS Programming.md

-terribly great, especially for games, and especially in the modern era, where your code will almost certainly be running on [DOSBox][], or [FreeDOS][] under [QEMU][], or [v86][], instead of on a real machine where you need to worry about what kind of soundcard the user has.
+terribly great, especially for games, and especially in the modern era, where your code will almost certainly be running on [DOSBox][], or [FreeDOS][] under [QEMU][], or [v86][], instead of on a real machine where you need to worry about things like what kind of soundcard the user has.

 And if you only use the BIOS and never DOS itself, your program can run without DOS.
 That's right, you can just put your program on a boot disk and boot right into it and not worry about DOS at all.
+Some actual "DOS" games did this.

 But if you want to do things like load and save files, then using DOS will be much easier than e.g. writing your own filesystem routines.